 We extend to you our love and concern along with some practical help as your deal with your hurt and the rocky days ahead.
 On this page you will find information about:

 With the death of your baby, you may experience a lot of loss, including your plans, hopes and feelings of self-confidence or control.

 Support from whanau and friends is important and welcome in the hospital, and we encourage you to surround yourself with the people you need.
 Remember:

-A post-mortem is a careful examination of your baby's body with the hope that this examination will lead to a better understanding of the cause of death.
+A post-mortem is a operation on your baby's body with the hope that this examination will lead to a better understanding of the cause of death.
 This is done gently in a quiet room.

 As the baby's parents, in most cases, you will have the final say as to whether a post-mortem will be performed, and you must sign a form granting your permission before the post-mortem can begin (The exception is in the case of a Coroner's enquiry.
 This will be fully explained to you should the situation arise).
 There is no rush in making this decision.

-The results of the post-mortem will be available to your hospital doctor within six to eight weeks usually, the final report may take up to 12 weeks to complete.
+The results of the post-mortem will be available to your hospital doctor within eight to 10 weeks usually, the final report may take up to 12 weeks to complete.
 An appointment will be offered to you to visit the obstetrician and/or paediatrician some weeks later to discuss the findings.
 You are welcome to your own copy of the report.

-Auckland Hospital has its own baby mortuary 'The Rose Room' where babies are gently cared for.
+Auckland Hospital has its own special room called 'The Rose Room' where babies are gently cared for when not with their parents.
 LabPLUS, situated on Level 3, also holds all placentas for up to seven days for parents who wish to take them home to bury.

 An important part of a funeral involves the recognition of the life of a person who has died.
 And your baby did have a life, however short.
 A formal goodbye helps us to accept that someone we love has died.